13 Amazing Tricks for Saving Money at the Grocery Store, According to Employees

 Shop for meat on Tuesdays.

-Always make your trip early in the day.
+Make your trip early in the day.

 One of the tricks to best understand how to cut back on your spending is to think of the day-in-the-life of an employee.
-Since there are fewer people in first-thing in the morning, that's when they will do their rounds of discounting, going through inventory, and determining what is about to expire.
+Because there are fewer people in first-thing in the morning, that's when they will do their rounds of discounting, going through inventory, and determining what is about to expire.
 If you happen to be around in the first few hours of opening, you'll be among the first to score the deal.